siegeon/magic.lambda.scheduler/README.md

 ## Internals

-Internally the scheduler will create one `System.Threading.Timer` for each task in your system, but it will not exhaust your server's resources, since only one interrupt is internally kept by the operating system, for the first task in chronological order, and it only allows a configurable amount of threads to execute simultaneously, with a `SemaphoreSlim`, preventing more than x number of tasks to execute simultaneously, depending upon your configuration settings, or how you instantiated the scheduler.
+Internally the scheduler will create one `System.Threading.Timer` for each task in your system, but it will not exhaust your server's resources, since only one interrupt is internally kept by the operating system.
+The Magic Scheduler also allows a configurable amount of maximum threads to execute simultaneously, with a `SemaphoreSlim`, preventing more than x number of tasks to execute simultaneously, depending upon your configuration settings.
 In addition, no tasks are re-scheduled before after having been executed, implying that regardless of what small amount of repetition pattern you create for your tasks, the same job will never executed on two different threads simultaneously.
+Have this in mind as you create your tasks, since the repetition interval is not the time between two consecutive _starts_ of jobs, it becomes the time from when your job is _done_ executing, and until it starts executing _again_.

 All access to the internal task list is synchronized with a `ReaderWriterLockSlim`, allowing multiple readers entrance at the same time, but only one writer, making the scheduler highly optimized for having many repeated tasks,